Jeep Commander Insurance Rates

 | Wyoming | $820 | -$100 | -10.9% |

-Using high physical damage deductibles can save as much as $210 a year, while buying higher liability limits will cost you more.
-Switching from a 50/100 limit to a 250/500 limit will increase prices by as much as $398 extra every 12 months.
+Using high physical damage deductibles could save up to $210 annually, while buying higher liability limits will cost you more.
+Going from a 50/100 limit to a 250/500 limit will cost as much as $398 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you are probably paying at a minimum $1,100 to $1,600 extra each year, depending on your age.
-A high-risk auto insurance policy ranges around 43% to 133% more than a normal policy.
+If you like to drive fast or tend to cause accidents, you could be paying at a minimum $1,100 to $1,600 extra per year, depending on your age.
+A high-risk auto insurance policy can cost from 43% to 133% more than a normal policy.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year